Why Most Offer Stacks Break at $75K–$125K: 3 Patterns Destroying Conversion and Margins (And the Fix for Each)

 The Executive Summary

-What changes if you apply it: You move from 4–6 bloated tiers, sub-35% conversion, and <$400/hour effective rates to 2 focused tiers, 40–47% conversion, 30–60% higher average sale, and 30–90% gains in effective hourly rate without new leads.
+What changes if you apply it: You move from 4–6 bloated tiers and sub-35% conversion to 2 focused tiers, 40–47% conversion, 30–60% higher average sale, and 30–90% effective rate gains without new leads.

 Written by Nour Boustani for $75K–$125K/month operators who want higher conversion, bigger average deals, and better effective hourly rates without adding more tiers, more complexity, or more delivery hours.

-The Pattern Across Failed Offer Stacks
+The Core Pattern Behind Failed Offer Stacks at $75K–$125K/Month

-Pattern 1: Tier Confusion (11 operators)
+— Pattern 1: Tier Confusion (11 operators)

 Too many tiers or unclear differentiation